som1966/Final-Project/README.md

 </figure>

-><p> After seeing the picture, it is clearly seen that the model works best when the highest p-values’ X-variables (“life_expectancy" & "consumer_price_index") is deleted by having the best and satisfying R<sup>2</sup> and the least RMSE scores.</p>
+><p> After seeing the picture, it is clearly seen that the model works best when the highest p-values’ X-variables (“life_expectancy" & "consumer_price_index") are deleted by having the best and satisfying R<sup>2</sup> and the least RMSE scores.</p>

 <figure>